 Constance Laibe Hays Children’s Room

-The Children's Room offers a place for children to read and write poetry, attend unique performances and participate in making art, music and dance as they play with words.
-Every object in the room is unique and intended to promote thought and association.
-Children can also compose on old-fashioned manual typewriters (a surprise favorite among the digital generation) or explore a wooden card catalogue that is filled with different objects and related poems to be used as writing prompts.
+The Children’s Room offers a place for children to read and write poetry, attend unique performances, and participate in making art, music, and dance as they play with words.
+Every object in the room is intended to promote thought and association.
+Children can compose their own poems on old-fashioned manual typewriters (a surprise favorite among the digital generation) or explore a wooden card catalog filled with objects and poems to inspire creative work.

 In addition to events for children with acclaimed artists and poets, we offer Tiny Poets Time, a weekly program for toddlers.
 The Children’s Room is also the headquarters for our free class trip program, which has brought thousands of children to Poets House from around the city.